Top 12 Assisted Living Administrator Skills to Put on Your Resume

 1. Leadership

-Leadership, in the context of an Assisted Living Administrator, involves guiding, motivating, and managing staff to provide high-quality care and services to residents, while ensuring a safe, supportive, and compliant living environment.
+Leadership, in the context of an Assisted Living Administrator, means guiding, motivating, and managing staff so residents receive reliable, dignified care in a safe, compliant environment.

 Why It's Important